mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 <p data-height="547" data-theme-id="0" data-slug-hash="xdzwQo" data-default-tab="result" data-user="mattrothenberg" data-embed-version="2" data-pen-title="Step 1: Scaffold Vue Instance [Instagram Prototype]" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/mattrothenberg/pen/xdzwQo/">Step 1: Scaffold Vue Instance [Instagram Prototype]</a> by Matt Rothenberg (<a href="http://codepen.io/mattrothenberg">@mattrothenberg</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-As mentioned above, we'll be using Vue to build our prototype.
+As mentioned above, we'll be using Vue JS to build the prototype.
 By now, you should be a pro at scaffolding Vue instances.
-As a refresher, let's add the following combination of markup and Javascript.
+As a refresher, let's add the following combination of markup and Javascript to the mix.

 {% prism markup %}
 {% raw %}